CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: : Proposed Framework

-\textbf{ Module 1: News Encoder}
+\subsection{Module 1: News Encoder}

-As explained in Section~\ref{sec:intro}, there are two critical yet under-explored challenges pertaining to news representation: (C1) understanding of a range of intents within a news article and (C2) differentiating news articles with varying post-read preferences in a user's click history.
-To address these challenges together, we design the news encoder with two key strategies: (1) category-guided intent disentanglement and (2) consistency-based news representation.
+The news encoder of {\method} employs (1) category-guided intent disentanglement and (2) consistency-based news representation to address the two challenges: (C1) comprehending a range of intents coupled within a news article and (C2) differentiating news articles with varying post-read preferences.

-\textbf{\underline{Category-guided intent disentanglement}.} The category of a news article, which serves as beneficial metadata to enhancing news representation, has been widely used in many existing news recommendation methods~\cite{wu2019naml, wu2019tanr, wang2020fim, qi2021hierec, mao2021cnesue, liu2020hypernews}.
-We revisit the effect of the news category information on news representation in the context of (C1).
-Intuitively, it is likely that the news articles belonging to the same category might have similar intents, even if they have varying news content.
+\textbf{\underline{(1) Category-guided intent disentanglement}.} As explained in Section~\ref{sec:intro}, the news category, which serves as beneficial metadata to enhancing news representation, has been widely used in many existing news recommendation methods~\cite{wu2019naml, wu2019tanr, wang2020fim, qi2021hierec, mao2021cnesue, liu2020hypernews}.
+Intuitively, it is likely that the news articles belonging to the \textit{same} category might have \textit{similar} intents, even if they provide different news content.
 For example, two weather news articles, while conveying different weather information, are likely to have similar intents of providing weather information (intent \#1) and increasing public interest (intent \#2).
 Similarly, two political news articles, despite different political stances, may aim to provide information about the same policy (intent \#1), with the intent to persuade people to (dis)agree with a specific viewpoint (intent \#3).

-Based on this intuition, we posit that a range of intents coupled within a news article are closely related to its category, and thus, the news category could provide us with useful insights for better understanding the intents of a news article.
-From this hypothesis, we propose a method of \textit{category-guided intent disentanglement} that represents the title and content of a given news article as \textit{multiple disentangled embeddings}, respectively, each associated with a distinct intent, with the aid of its category information.
+Based on this intuition, we posit that a range of intents coupled within a news article are closely related to its category.
+From this hypothesis, we propose a method of \textit{category-guided intent disentanglement} that represents each of the title and content of a given news article as \textit{multiple disentangled embeddings}, each associated with a distinct intent, with the aid of its category information.